nens/threedi-docs/source/h_simulation_settings.rst

    Water distribution based on uniform water level assumption showing x-z and x-y profiles

+*limiter_slope_crossectional_area_2d = 1*

+The limiter *type 1* represents an accurate redefintion of the water depth, since the water is spread over two adjacent cells.
+This limiter is activated in case the downstream water depth is zero.
+Then two options are possible.
+In case of a large difference in waterlevels, the sum of upstream and downstream volume is spread over the cell domains.
+When the difference is smaller, the average water level of upstream and downstream is used.
+Theoretically, this would make the scheme second order.

 .. figure:: image/limiter1.png
    :figwidth: 1000 px
    :alt: limiter_1

    Water distribution based on limiter 1 showing x-z and x-y profiles

+*limiter_slope_crossectional_area_2d = 2*

+The limiter *type 2* is a very stable upstream method to redefine the water level depth at the cell edge.
+It is assumed that the flow behaves as a thin sheet flow.
+Therefore, the depth is defined as the upstream volume devided by the maximum surface area.

 .. figure:: image/limiter2.png
    :figwidth: 1000 px